LinkedEarth/ec_workshops_py/chapters/module1.md

 Now that you know why you should be learning Python, let's get started!

-Read the [Quickstart zero to Python](https://foundations.projectpythia.org/foundations/quickstart.html) article and try to run the code using Binder (tip: make sure you open the Binder link under the "Rocket Ship" in another window).
+Read the [Quickstart zero to Python](https://foundations.projectpythia.org/foundations/quickstart.html) article and try to run the code using Binder.

+*Tip*: Make sure you open the Binder link under the "Rocket Ship" in another window.
+This may take a while to build so you may want to have it run in the background while you read the article).

+But what exactly is Binder?

 Once you are done with the tutorials, complete the exercises below to test your understanding!